cristalnaya/project-memory-game/README.md

 # Memory Game Project

 This is a project at Udacity FEND Program.
-And I had to create Matching Game.
+Where I had to create Matching Game.

 ## Instructions to Play: